UoMResearchIT/shell-programming-course/_episodes/07-sed_regular_expressions.md

 > ## Editing dates for a complex configuration file
 >
-> Jon has a configuration file that he uses for running the Weather Research and Forecast
+> Jon has a configuration file (`namelist.input` in the `wrf_configuration` directory)
+> that he uses for running the Weather Research and Forecast
-> (WRF)  model. `[insert script name here]`.
+> (WRF)  model.
 He wants to run this daily, keeping all of
 > the configuration the same except for the start and end dates.
 These will need to be
 > changed each day that the model is run, so that the start date is today, and the end
 > date is today + 3 days.
 Can you automate this using `sed`?
 The template configuration